michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 But with the benefit of hindsight, I think we could do better.

 Specifically, I think we could have a _generic_ state synchronization protocol as part of the LSP that would allow synchronizing many different kinds of state, and support _all_ of the operations listed above.
+Then server and client implementers could implement it once, and use it for everything.
 While I'm not an expert and I wouldn't want to have to draft such a thing myself[^lies], state synchronization is a well-studied problem in the academic literature, so we should be able to benefit from a lot of prior art.

 [^lies]: That's a complete lie, I would love to, it sounds fun.